How to apply for the programme

 With the account information provided on the invoice, you can make your bank transfer.
 As soon as we receive your payment, we will send you a confirmation email within 2 working days.
 Please know that IHS does not accept payment on a credit card.

-3.1.
-Please note that our standard payment deadline is 1 July.
-However, if the specialisation track of your choice has reached its maximum capacity we reserve the rights to stop accepting payments before the deadline.
+Please note that our standard payment deadline is 15 June for Non EU/EEA students and 1 August for EU/EEA students.
+However, if the master track of your choice has reached its maximum capacity we reserve the rights to stop accepting applications and payments before the deadline.

 4. Start the practical arrangements

-In the confirmation email of your payment receipt, you will also receive information about the practical arrangement such as visa application, accommodation search, and airport pick up.
-IHS Educational Management Office is in charge of these practical information and they will get in touch with you in due time after your enrollment has been finalised.
+In the confirmation email of your payment/sponsorship receipt, you will also receive information about the practical arrangements such as visa application, accommodation search, and airport pick up.
+The UMD Admin team at the IHS Educational Management Office is in charge of these practical information and they will get in touch with you in due time after your enrollment has been finalised.

 Life happens and you can no longer participate in the programme this academic year?